Homemade Petit Fours

 • Preheat oven to 350°F. Grease 13×18-inch pan and line with parchment paper.

-• In a mixing bowl, whisk together the flour, baking powder, and salt.
+• In a mixing bowl, whisk together the 3 cups all purpose flour, 1¼ teaspoon baking powder, and ½ teaspoon salt.
 Set aside.

-5 large eggs, 1 teaspoon vanilla extract, 1 teaspoon almond extract
+• Add 5 large eggs, 1 teaspoon vanilla extract, and 1 teaspoon almond extract, one at a time, mixing until incorporated.

 • Spread in prepared pan and tap on the counter a few times to release any big air bubbles.